Skip to content

 1.3.2 Nextflow configuration files

-When a workflow is launched, Nextflow will look for configuration files in several locations.
+When a pipeline is launched, Nextflow will look for configuration files in several locations.
 As each configuration file can contain conflicting settings, the sources are ranked to decide which settings to apply.
-Configuration sources are reported below and listed in order of decreasing priority:
+Configuration sources are reported below and listed in order of increasing priority:

 This system allows you to finely tune how Nextflow runs for you.
-An nf-core workflow will come with its own nextflow.config file, but you can use your own nextflow.config file in your launch directory to override the defaults.
-You can also have a config file at $HOME/.nextflow/config to set configuration options that you frequently use across different pipelines.
+An nf-core pipeline will come with its own nextflow.config file, but you can use your own nextflow.config file in your launch directory to override the defaults.
+You may also have a config file at $HOME/.nextflow/config to set configuration options that you frequently use across different pipelines.

-Notably, configuration files typically define of one or more profiles.
-A profile is a set of configuration attributes that can be activated when launching a workflow by using the -profile command option:
+Notably, configuration files can define of one or more profiles.
+A profile is a set of configuration attributes that are grouped together and can be activated when launching a pipeline by using the -profile command option:

 • Software management profiles

-• Profiles for the management of software using software management tools, e.g., docker, singularity, and conda
+• Profiles for specifying the software management tool to use when running the pipeline, e.g., docker, singularity, and conda

 • Test profiles

-• Profiles to execute the workflow with a standardized set of test data and parameters, e.g., test and test_full
+• Profiles for executing the pipeline with a standardized set of test data and parameters, e.g., test and test_full

 • Test profiles are typically used during development to check whether new changes work as expected; they are also a great place to start when learning how to use a new pipeline

-Multiple profiles can be specified in a comma-separated (,) list when you execute your command.
+Importantly, multiple profiles can be activated at the same time by specifying them in a comma-separated (,) list when you execute your command.
 The order of profiles is important as they will be read from left to right.
 If there is any overlap in the configuration options set by each profile, the right-most profile will take precedence.

 Exercise 1.3.2.1 ⏱ 2 mins

-Use nextflow clone to clone the repository to the current working directory:
+Start by using nextflow clone to download the pipeline repository to your working directory.

 nextflow clone Sydney-Informatics-Hub/nf-core-demo